praisetompane/mathematics/README.md

 - [Mathematical Association of America](https://www.maa.org/press/periodicals/loci/joma/subject-taxonomy)
 - Lockhart, P. 2009.
 A Mathematician's Lament.
 - Hammack, R. 2018.
 Book of Proof.
 3.3rd Edition.
 Richmond, Virginia.
+- Devlin, K. 2012.
+Introduction to Mathematical Thinking.

 ## Legend
 **Q**: Question for later research<br>
-**MYINC**: My Insight/Conjecture [Could Be Unoriginal/False and Likely Is]
+**MYINC**: My Insight/Conjecture [Could Be Unoriginal/False and Likely Is] **see: ...**: Points to the definition of a concept used in another definition.

 **Disclaimer**: This is an ongoing and incomplete project to unpack these concepts and serves as my exosomatic memory.